 - A meal cannot be provided by the school, and the cost of providing a meal for the child is borne by the parent

-- Where the school provides a meal but does not cater for the child’s specific dietary needs such as vegetarian, halal or kosher.
+- Where the school provides a meal but does not cater for the child’s specific dietary needs such as vegetarian, Halal, Kosher.

 How do I claim?

-You’ll need to seek authorisation from DCYP’s Children’s Education Advisory Service (CEAS) prior to making a claim using DCYP Form 0016.
+You’ll need to seek authorisation from DCYP’s Children’s Education Advisory Service (CEAS) prior to making a claim using DCYP Form 001.
 Once authorisation has been received, DCYP Form 005 can be submitted for payment to the relevant administration department.
+Claims can be made in arrears up to 1 April 2015.

 When claiming a refund for packed lunches, rates are calculated using the UK DFC rate which currently works out at £2.40 per infant meal.